-TRUE Mentors’ Internship Program is a year-long college and career readiness program for teenagers in Hoboken.
-Each teen enrolled in the program will attend a training and paired with a mentor.
+TRUE Mentors Internship Program is a year-long college and career readiness program for teenagers in Hoboken.
+Each teen enrolled in the program is matched with a mentor.
 Teens are required to participate in 30 hours of community service throughout the school year.
-Throughout the program teens are offered college and career readiness workshops, one on one help with college applications, help finding a job, visits to local colleges, and life skills training.
-Junior & Senior interns will have the opportunity to work at local businesses and complete an internship project.
+Throughout the program teens are offered college and career readiness workshops, one on one help with college applications, employment assistance, college visits, and life skills training.
+We work with local businesses to connect students to job opportunities in the community.

 Benefits to the teen interns